-Topical Field Placements: Law 7621 Immigration Law Field Placement, Law 7622 Human Rights Law Field Placement, Law 7623 Public Interest Field Placement, and Law 7629/5629 Patent Field Placement.
+Topical Field Placements: Law 7621 Immigration Law Field Placement, Law 7622 Human Rights Law Field Placement, Law 7623 Public Interest Field Placement, Law 7624 Corporate Externship Field Placement, Law 7626 Law Firm Field Placement, Law 7628 Judicial Field Placement, and Law 7629/5629 Patent Field Placement.

-Students must complete an online application form in order to register for an IFP course AFTER obtaining pre-approval from their faculty advisor.
-The updated registration form will be available in May 2020 for Fall 2020 registration and will be posted at this link: Supervised Field Placement Form.
+Students must complete an online application form in order to register for an Independent Field Placement course AFTER obtaining pre-approval from their faculty advisor.
+The registration form is at this link: Independent Field Placement Form.
 Clicking on the form link more than once will open multiple forms under your name.
 Only do this if you plan to submit more than one form for approval.

 To edit a form or check the status of a form you already submitted, go to wfgen.umn.edu and log-in with your UMN ID and password.
 On the home page, click on "My requests in progress" or " My actions to do" if an action is assigned to you.
 You can also find a request by entering the request number (this number is in the email notification you received when you submitted your form) in the search box (the third empty box in the upper left corner).
 Note that you cannot edit a form once it is submitted for approval.